Felicitas: Empire

 A calendar from Cumae records that a supplicatio was celebrated on April 16 for the Felicitas of the Empire, in honor of the day Augustus was first acclaimed imperator.
 In extant Roman coinage, Felicitas appears with a caduceus only during the Imperial period.
 The earliest known example is Felicitas Publica on a dupondius issued under Galba.
 Felicitas Temporum ("Prosperity of the Times"), reflecting a Golden Age ideology, was among the innovative virtues that began to appear during the reigns of Trajan and Antoninus Pius.
 Septimius Severus, whose reign followed the exceedingly brief tenure of Pertinax and unsatisfactory conditions under Commodus, used coinage to express his efforts toward restoring the Pax Romana, with themes such as Felicitas Temporum and Felicitas Saeculi, "Prosperity of the Age" (saeculum), prevalent in the years 200 to 202.
 Some Imperial coins use these phrases with images of women and children in the emperor's family.

 When the Empire came under Christian rule, the personified virtues that had been cultivated as deities could be treated as abstract concepts, though the later Empire of Nicaea adopted many Hellenic traditions including a version of the prosperity feast day Felicitanalia allegedly described by Ovid in the missing 11th book of the Fasti (poem).
 Felicitas Perpetua Saeculi ("Perpetual Blessedness of the Age") appears on a coin issued under Constantine, the first emperor to convert to Christianity.

 Felicitas was also the basis of the Roman theology of victory adopted during Augustus' reign.
 The concept, which constituted the foundation of the imperial Roman propaganda, legitimized power or a claimant's right to rule through victory in the absence of traditional institutions.
 It held that earthly authority depended on heavenly accord and that the successful conquest projected felicitas and excessive virtus indicating divine sanction of sovereignty and authority.

+The Christian bishop and scholar St. Augustine of Hippo used the concept of felicitas prominently in his City of God, in which he claims that felicitas is the only virtue that is ultimately worth seeking.
+He follows that by saying that the Romans should, instead of worshipping a personified deity of this virtue, worship instead the One True God who is the only deity who can truly grant felicitas.